Monarch butterfly migration: Affected people groups

-Indigenous people groups, residents, farmers and landowners surrounding the overwintering sites have made statements about their dissatisfaction with the involvement of Canadian and American conservationists concerning the enforcement of restricting the use of lands in and around preserves.
+Indigenous people, residents, farmers, and landowners surrounding the overwintering sites have made statements about their dissatisfaction with the involvement of Canadian and American conservationists concerning the enforcement of restricting the use of lands in and around preserves.
 Sustainable development in the areas surrounding overwintering colonies has been identified as a major factor in conservation efforts.
 It refers to the replacement of economic activities that have a negative effect on conservation efforts with economic opportunities that have a positive effect on conservation goals.
 Mexican communities have expressed concern with the limitations placed on their use of land and resources.
 Conservation proposals are met with 'little enthusiasm' if not inclusive of local interests.